 Voice Disorders

-We’ve all experienced hoarseness from common colds, allergies, bronchitis, exposure to irritants, or cheering on our favorite sports team but when hoarseness does not resolve on its own in a week or two or frequently recurs for no clear reason, a voice disorder may be present and require medical attention.
+We’ve all experienced hoarseness from common colds, allergies, bronchitis, exposure to irritants, or cheering on our favorite sports team.
+When hoarseness, however, does not resolve on its own in a week or two or frequently recurs for no clear reason, a voice disorder may be present and require medical attention.

 Symptoms of Voice Disorders commonly include